connamara/quickfixn/README.md

     git checkout master
     git pull

-Next, the download page needs to be updated to point to the new zip.
-This must be done first, so the changes to the page will be part of the version tag.
-The following script will update the download page:
+First run

-    update_download_page.bat <TAGNAME>
+    package_release.bat <TAGNAME>

-Then, create a tag:

-    git tag -a <TAGNAME> -m "Created a tag for version <TAGNAME>"

-Next, run `package_release.bat <TAGNAME>` to build, package, and upload QuickFIX/n to the web.
+This script will update the downloads page, create the tag, build, package, and upload QuickFIX/n to the web.

 After the script is done, you will need to manually push the tag:

-    git checkout master
 	git push origin master <TAGNAME>

 Finally, [deploy the website](quickfixn/wiki/Deploying-the-website).